mattbrehmer/PortfolioSandbox/README.md

 * [portfolio-name]/[portfolio-name]-performance.csv

-1\ Performance data for all spaces in a portfolio; currently, the application can understands the resource types and temporal granularities returned by the Pulse R API to fetch portfolio energy use performance data.
+1\ Performance data for all spaces in a portfolio.

 * [portfolio-name]/[portfolio-name]-metadata.csv